 Right now, Brigit is one of the only low-cost, small-dollar loan options in the market.
 The fact that it’s specifically designed for people with thin or low credit scores makes it an even better product.

 However, Brigit isn’t perfect, and ideally, you’ll want to graduate away from using it.
 To do that, you need to have your financial house in order.
 The best way to do that is to start by opening a bank account without fees.
 Right now, Chime has one of the few checking accounts that has no monthly fee, no minimum balance, and no overdraft fee options (however, many people report issues with customer service).
-Simple is another no-fee bank that could work for some people.

 On top of that, you’ll want to start building a credit score, so you can take out a 0% APR credit card.
 0% APR credit cards offer promotional interest rates of 0% for a limited period of time.
 You can use these credit cards to “float” expenses for a few days until your paycheck hits.